 The purchase price of \$100,000 of the first note (the "July 2018 Coventry Note") was paid in cash by Coventry Enterprises on July 2, 2018.
 After payment of certain legal fees and expenses, net proceeds to the Company from the First Note totaled \$95,000.
 The purchase price of \$100,000 of the second note (the "July 2018 Coventry Back-End Note") was initially paid for by the issuance of an offsetting \$100,000 collateralized secured note issued to Company by Coventry Enterprises (the "July 2018 Coventry Enterprises Note").
 The terms of the July 2018 Coventry Back-End Note require cash funding prior to any conversion thereunder.
-The July 2018 Coventry Back-End Note is due February 29, 2019, unless certain conditions are not met, in which case both the July 2018 Coventry Back-End Note and the July 2018 Coventry Enterprise Note in the amount of \$100,000 that offset the July 2018 Coventry Back-End Note.
+The July 2018 Coventry Back-End Note is due February 29, 2019, unless certain conditions are not met, in which case both the July 2018 Coventry Back-End Note and the July 2018 Coventry Enterprise Note may both be cancelled.
+On September 6, 2018, the Company received payment of the July 2018 Coventry Enterprise Note in the amount of \$100,000 that offset the July 2018 Coventry Back-End Note.
 Proceeds from the July 2018 Coventry Enterprise Note of \$5,000 were paid directly to legal fees resulting in net cash proceeds of \$95,000 received by the Company.
 As a result, the July 2018 Coventry Back-End Note is now convertible.

 The maturity date of the July 2018 Coventry Note and the July 2018 Coventry Back-End Note is June 29, 2019.
 The outstanding principal amounts plus accrued interest under both the July 2018 Coventry Note and the July 2018 Coventry Back-End Note are convertible into shares of common stock of the Company at a conversion price equal to 61% of the lowest closing bid price of the Company's common stock as reported on the exchange or quotation system on which the Company's shares are then traded for the ten prior trading days including the day upon which a notice of conversion is received by the Company from Coventry Enterprises.
 Coventry Enterprises shall be restricted from effecting a conversion if such conversion, along with other shares of the Company's common stock beneficially owned by Coventry Enterprises and its affiliates, exceeds 9.9% of the outstanding shares of the Company's common stock.
 Both the July 2018 Coventry Note and the July 2018 Coventry Back-End Notes are treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$63,934 put premium as each of the notes was funded.
-The Company has recorded \$4,092 of accrued interest as of December 31, 2018 for the July 2018 Coventry Back-End Note.
-Total principal outstanding under the July 2018 Coventry Back-End Note as of December 31, 2018 for the July 2018 Coventry Back-End Note.
+The Company has recorded \$4,092 of accrued interest as of December 31, 2018 for the July 2018 Coventry Note and total principal outstanding as of December 31, 2018 was \$71,250 as \$28,750 was converted during the six months ended December 31, 2018 (see Note 6 - Stockholders' Deficit).
+The Company has recorded \$822 of accrued interest as of December 31, 2018 for the July 2018 Coventry Back-End Note.
 Total principal outstanding under the July 2018 Coventry Back-End Note as of December 31, 2018 was \$24,700 as \$75,300 was converted during the six months ended December 31, 2018 (see Note 6 - Stockholders' Deficit).
-The July 2018 Coventry Back-End Note may be prepaid by the Company with certain penalties until 180 days from the issuance date.
-The July 2018 Coventry Note may be prepaid by the Company.
+The July 2018 Coventry Note may be prepaid by the Company with certain penalties until 180 days from the issuance date.
+The July 2018 Coventry Back-End Note may not be prepaid by the Company.